 On a 2" coal bed that is dark red, add 6 pieces of wood in the firebox.
-Place 2 small pieces (about 2.5" x 2.5") in the bottom in a reverse V shape, then put 2 medium size pieces (about 4"x4") in an East-West orientation in the back (over the reverse V), one over the other.
-Put a big piece (about 5"x5") in an East-West orientation in the front (over the reverse V) and put a last medium size piece (about 4"x4") over the big one.
+Place 2 small pieces (about 2.5" x 2.5") in the bottom in a reverse V shape, then put 2 medium size pieces (about 4"x4") in an East-West orientation in the back (over the reverse V).
+Put a big piece (about 5"x5") in an East-West orientation in the front (over the reverse V) and put a last medium size piece (about 4"x4") over the two medium size pieces in the back.
 Try to leave air space between the pieces.
-Let the door open at 90° for 5 minutes or when the fire is fully established and close the door.
+Let the door open at 90° for 3 minutes 30 seconds or when the fire is fully established and close the door.
 Leave the primary air control open for approximately 5 minutes and then close the primary air control halfway.
-After another 5 minutes, close the air control completely for the low burn rate and 7/32" open for the medium burn rate.
+After another 5 minutes, close the air control completely for the low burn rate and 3/8" open for the medium burn rate.